What Are The Pros & Cons Of Ceramic Watches?

 In fact, it already has.
 Hublot quickly noted the positive response and moved to integrate ceramic throughout many of its other models, including the Classic Fusion and Big Bang King collections.

 Nevertheless, the Big Bang remains uneclipsed, particularly in this all-ceramic blackout variation.
 Intended to stand the test of wear and time, the Big Bang Black Magic has proven itself a landmark for ceramic sports watches to aspire to.

 2. Audemars Piguet Royal Oak Tourbillon Extra-Thin Ref.
 26522CE.OO.1225CE.01

 Some may say that the Royal Oak from Audemars Piguet is the perfect wristwatch.
 They may even venture to opine that it could never be improved upon.

-That is, until they’ve learned of the Royal Oak Tourbillon Extra-Thin constructed of black ceramic.
-The essential aspects of the classic model are uninterrupted, while other key aspects have been completely upgraded.
+That is until they’ve learned of the Royal Oak Tourbillon Extra-Thin crafted entirely of black ceramic.
+The essential aspects of the classic model are uninterrupted while other key aspects have been completely upgraded.

 The first Dark Side Of The Moon Speedmaster watch was released by Omega at Baselworld 2013 to much acclaim.
 In 2015, the brand looked to extend that same success by releasing 4 additional variations.

 Our third favorite ceramic watch is the Sedna Gold version of the all-black ceramic Moonwatch.

 As its name implies, the entire watch is constructed completely of black zirconium oxide, excluding the red gold (Sedna gold) bezel and indices.
 That means case, dial, strap buckle, crown, and pushers are all ceramic.